wds4/DCoSL/bounties/curatedLists/README.md

 # [Phase 2: User sign-in and data submission](./phase2.md)

-Allow users to sign in (standard nostr tools such as getalby) to that they can:
+Allow users to sign in to the website (using standard nostr tools such as getalby) to that they can:
 - make new lists (kind: 9901)
 - add items to existing lists (kind: 9901)
 - endorse/reject items (kind: 39901)